Free expression online

 Federated social media, mostly based in the USA and EU, is also faced with OSA obligations, which are frequently likely to be onerous and pointless, given they are well run and designed to be safe spaces.

-This is the inevitable result of dragging literally any website, including personal blogs with comments, into the Online Safety regime.
+This is the inevitable result of dragging literally any website, including (probably by mistake) personal blogs with comments, into the Online Safety regime.
 These simple websites are obliged to:

 - Check if they have UK users